gustavopinto/gustavopinto.github.com/_pages/students.md

 There are some basic skills and requirements you should carefully consider before applying for a urop/master/PhD position under my supervision.

-The most important skill is to ***responsiveness***.
+The most important skill is ***responsiveness***.
 From Monday to Friday, I'd expect that any email should be answered reasonable quickly.
 What does this mean?
 Generally speaking, I'd expect one email to be answered in at most 24 hours during the weekdays (even if the answer is: ''I got your message, I will do that later'').
 However, I also understand that there are periods of low responsiveness (e.g., when taking exams, traveling, attending a conference, sick, etc).
 In most of these cases, the period of unresponsiveness is clear in advance (e.g., you know when you have to travel), so please let me know in advance as well!
 I also understand very exceptional situations, but, say, two weeks of unresponsiveness may suggest you have been busy with many other things other than research.

 I usually do not care if you work in the morning or in the evening, but I do care about responsiveness.
 If you do not use **any** communication channel frequently (e.g., at least once a day), please ***do not apply*** for any position under my supervision.